Zelensky and Putin could meet at the G20 summit

 Russia has been heavily sanctioned by some G20 states over his war in Ukraine, and leaders, including US President Joe Biden, would be unlikely to sit at the same table as Putin if he joined the meeting.

-Biden has said he would support Russia’s outright expulsion from the G20, though other members such as China have opposed that.
+Biden has said he would support expelling Russia outright from the G20, though other members such as China have opposed that.

 Russia was expelled from the smaller Group of Eight following Putin’s annexation of Crimea in 2014.